Hardneck Garlic: How To Grow Delicious Bulbs At Home

-All garlic takes a while to develop.
+All garlic takes a while to develop, and you might need to dedicate quite a bit of space as a garlic bed.
 It emerges in spring and is harvested in mid-summer.
 Plan ahead so you don’t use one of your spring veggie beds for your allium sativum by accident!
 A quick-growing veggie like spinach, radish, or kale can be used to fill the space after you harvest.

-Ready to plant?
+Ready to plant garlic?
 Separate each clove from the bulb.
 Push them into the soil about 2-3 inches deep.
 Be sure the pointed end is pointed upward.
 Space the cloves at least 6″ apart, with rows about 10″ apart.

 Spacing is very important!
 The first year I grew these, I followed the instructions to a T. The scapes were fat and gorgeous.
 So were the full grown bulbs.
 I was so enamored with my success that I decided to plant a lot more that fall.